GuanceCloud/guance-docs/docs/en/billing/cost-center/account-management.md

 ### Log in to Expense Center

-After changing the new email address or mobile phone number, you can use the new email address or mobile phone number to log in directly to the [expense center](https://boss.guance.com/#/signin).
+After changing the new email address or mobile phone number, you can use the new email address or mobile phone number to log in directly to the [Expense Center](https://boss.guance.com/#/signin).

 ![](../img/7.account_6.png)

 ## Secure Password Modification

-If you set a password when registering an account in the expense center, you can modify the password in **Account Management > Security**.
+If you set a password when registering an account in the Expense Center, you can modify the password in **Account Management > Security**.

 ![](../img/7.account_7.png)

 ## Real-name Authentication

-If you want to issue invoices in the expense center, you need to authenticate in **Account Management > Real Name Authentication** before you can ask for invoices in **Invoice Management**.
+If you want to issue invoices in the Expense Center, you need to authenticate in **Account Management > Real Name Authentication** before you can ask for invoices in **Invoice Management**.

 ![](../img/7.account_8.png)